 CTO products usually have a lot of variability in their order lead times, which is generally caused by inaccuracies in the demand forecast, lower than optimal safety stock levels, challenges with Tier-1 suppliers, and longer distance between the Plants and Distribution Centers.
 Considering the consistent challenges with Inbound and Outbound Logistics, and shortage of supplies from Tier-1 suppliers, the client decided to maintain 15% – 20% higher Safety Stock Levels for the critical components (Processors, Flash Based Memory, SDDs, and VGA Cards) that go into CTO products.
 To determine the optimal safety stock levels considering the current demand volatility, we leveraged the Safety Stock Simulation in the Course5 Discovery Model Factory.
 This strategy led to an increase in the inventory carrying cost but avoided the service level and lost customer issues in this volatile time.

-Due to consistent challenges with the Motor-Truck and Air-Cargo capacity, and the rising transportation cost for last-mile delivery, the client invested in the leased regional warehouses closer to the cities with higher demand so that the order lead time could be controlled and the desired service levels and CSAT targets are met.
+Due to consistent challenges with the Motor-Truck and Air-Cargo capacity, and the rising transportation cost for last-mile delivery, the client invested in the leased regional warehouses closer to the cities with higher demand so that lead time reduction can be ensured and the desired service levels and CSAT targets are met.
 To identify the additional capacity, we worked closely with the Demand & Supply Planning lead and the head of Logistics and Customer Service to optimize the current network design, and identify new warehouse locations in the high demand cities.

 As an experiment, the client also started leveraging the local retailer partners as fulfillment centers for their MTS orders placed online in select cities.
 So far, the results are satisfactory, and it has positively impacted customer satisfaction levels.
-This strategy is a wonderful opportunity for scale-up but would require a much tighter collaboration among different echelons in this integrated supply chain.
+This strategy is a wonderful opportunity for up-scaling but would require a much tighter collaboration among different echelons in this integrated supply chain.

 According to experts, the global trade recovery has started in Q3’2020, and it’s happening faster than the expectations.
 Global trade recovery is faster than the 2008 financial crisis and shipping volumes are already back at levels that took more than a year to reach following the collapse of Lehman Brothers, hinting at a V-shaped recovery, Germany’s Kiel institution’s President Gabriel Felbermayr said1.